Open-Attestation/oa-verify/README.md

 All those verifiers are exported as `openAttestationVerifiers`

-You can build your own verify method or you own verifiers:
+You can build your own verify method or your own verifiers:

 ```ts
 // creating your own verify using default exported verifiers